honoreaa/Market_Regimes/README.md

 The primary objective of this project is to identify distinct **market regimes** within NASDAQ E-mini futures (`NQ=F`) price data using a **Hidden Markov Model (HMM)**.
 Market regimes represent different states or environments in which asset prices behave differently, such as trending markets, volatile periods, or stable sideways movements.

-By accurately detecting these regimes from historical data, the project aims to:
+By accurately detecting these regimes from historical data, my project aims to:

 - Understand the underlying structural shifts in market behavior
 - Inform trading strategies by adapting to current regimes